reStrike-d-o-o/reStrike_VTA_Cursor/docs/database/sandbox_migration_notes.md

 ## Follow-up actions

-1. Port the Rust backend to SeaORM entities that align with the canonical tables and retire the raw SQL accessors.
+1. Port the Rust backend to the new SeaORM entities (`src-tauri/src/entity`) and retire the raw SQL accessors.
 Compatibility views can then be removed in stages.
 2. Add end-to-end migration tests (or at least scripted checks) that run `PRAGMA foreign_key_check` on every canonical table and verify row counts before/after.
 3. Once all code paths rely on the canonical schema, drop the `legacy_*` tables and remove the temp mapping structures from the migration script.
 4. Keep the docs (`target_model.md`, `rename_dictionary.md`, `AGENTS.md`) updated whenever additional tables are surfaced or renamed so the schema stays the single source of truth.